Anandpur Sahib Resolution: 1980s

-The document reached prominence in the 1980s when the Akali Dal and Jarnail Singh Bhindranwale joined hands to launch the Dharam Yudh Morcha in 1982 in order to implement the Anandpur Sahib Resolution.
+The document reached prominence in the 1980s when the SAD and Jarnail Singh Bhindranwale joined hands to launch the Dharam Yudh Morcha in 1982 to implement the Resolution.
 Thousands of people joined the movement, feeling that it represented a real solution to demands such as a larger share of water for irrigation and the return of Chandigarh to Punjab.

-The Akali Dal officially stated that the Anandpur Sahib Resolution did not envisage an autonomous Sikh State of Khalistan.
-Its president Harchand Singh Longowal declared:
+The SAD officially stated that the Resolution did not envisage an autonomous Sikh State of Khalistan.
+Its president, Harchand Singh Longowal, declared:

-After the Operation Bluestar, Rajiv Gandhi reached a compromise with Longowal called Rajiv-Longowal Accord, on 24 July 1985.
-The government accepted the demands of Akali Dal who in turn agreed to withdraw their agitation.
+After Operation Blue Star, Rajiv Gandhi reached a compromise with Longowal, the Rajiv-Longowal Accord, on 24 July 1985.
+The government accepted the demands of the SAD, which, in turn, agreed to withdraw its agitation.
 The accord attracted opposition from several orthodox Sikh leaders of Punjab as well as from the politicians of Haryana.
-Some of its promises could not be fulfilled due to the disagreements.
-Harchand Singh Longowal was assassinated by the Sikh militants opposed to the accord.
+Some of the promises could not be fulfilled because of the disagreements.
+Longowal was assassinated by Sikh militants who opposed the accord.